vikiboss/react-to-image/readme.md

 }
 ```

-You can add more cards by adding more `React Pure Components` in `src/cards`.
+You can add more components by adding more `React Pure Components` in `src/components`.

 > TODO: Add more endpoints.